dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/update-related-data.md

 [!code-csharp[](intro/samples/cu30/Pages/Courses/DepartmentNamePageModel.cs)]

-The preceding code creates a <xref:Microsoft.AspNetCore.Mvc.Rendering.SelectList> to contain the list of department names.
+The preceding code creates a [SelectList](/dotnet/api/microsoft.aspnetcore.mvc.rendering.selectlist?view=aspnetcore-2.0) to contain the list of department names.
 If `selectedDepartment` is specified, that department is selected in the `SelectList`.

 The Create and Edit page model classes will derive from `DepartmentNamePageModel`.